Illia-droid/illia-chernyk-exam-2024/README.md

     c.
 Use $breakpoints, use mixins

 15. Layout How It Works page
     * Use dangerouslySetInnerHTML for rendering data;

+16. Layout Events page